haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 Send an e-mail to humdingerb (gmail) com and bitigchi (me) com with a link to your zipped up work.
 Entries and news regarding the contest will be published on [this Haiku Forums thread]().
 The thread will not be open for public posting, and will be used for publishing purposes only.

-Winner will be announced on the abovementioned thread and Haiku general mailing list.
+The winner will be announced on the above-mentioned thread and the Haiku general mailing list.
 Modifications will be accepted until November 27th, 2020.

 Thanks for being a part of the Haiku universe!